Cache-Control - How to Properly Configure It

 s-maxage

-is similar to the above mentioned max-age
+is similar to themax-age

-however the "s" stands for shared and is relevant only to CDNs or other intermediary caches.
+, as mentioned above.
+The "s" stands for shared and is relevant only to CDNs or other intermediary caches.
 This directive overrides the max-age

 and expires